ernichechelski/requirements/README.md

 #  Requirements 🧐 [WIP]

 <img src="./rqms.png" height="100">

 I cannot find anywhere simple requirements management tool for my project, so I decided to write one.
+This project currently is used for research how `homebrew` distribution works, but maybe this tool will be usable in production some day 😄

 Current status 💡